parkitny/kws/README.md

 The ``params.yaml`` config file constains parameters to train with MFCC features using ResNext50 as the backbone.

-This configuration achieves ~90.9% accuracy on the test set.
+This configuration achieves ~91.5% accuracy on the test set.

+The best checkpoint I've produced so far is:

+``lightning_logs/version_1/checkpoints/lc-challenge-epoch10-val_acc0.92.ckpt``

+Not all training runs are the same, sometimes re-running will give slightly better / worse performance.

+The metrics reported at the very end of train are not for the best checkpoint.
+Once training is done, to get the metrics for the best checkpoint - please follow the steps under the ``Evaluation`` section.

 Created by Sebastian Parkitny Dec 2022.